A 10-week course full of Wisdom, Happiness, Love & Unity

 Local Course

-Local face-to-face evening courses available in Kingston upon Thames KT1 2PT.
+Local face-to-face evening courses available in Kingston upon Thames.
+Meet with like-minded people.

 Peace of Mind